-This annex details the minimum radio frequency performance of GSM/DCS 1 800 repeaters.
+This annex details the minimum radio frequency performance of repeaters operating in frequency bands defined in clause 2 of this document.
 The environmental conditions for repeaters are specified in annex D.3, of 3GPP TS 45.005.
 Further application dependant requirements on repeaters need to be considered by operators before they are deployed.
 These network planning aspects of repeaters are covered in 3GPP TR 43.030.